ewansheldon/CV/README.md

 #### Communication

-Regular and effective communication is crucial for any efficient team of developers, and I therefore made this a constant focus throughout my time studying at Makers Academy.
+Regular and effective communication is crucial for any efficient team of developers, and I therefore made this a constant focus throughout my time studying at Makers Academy:

+- Daily pair-programming
+- Daily standups
+- Weekly retrospectives

-We religiously followed the principles of Agile and Extreme Programming whilst at Makers, and as a result we would pair program daily, giving all students an opportunity to explain and listen in equal measure.
-We would also have daily standups and weekly retros when working in groups.
-These practices now allow me to feel confident in my ability to explain well both technical problems and solutions.
+These practices now allow me to feel confident in my ability to explain and listen to technical problems and solutions.

 At Deliveroo I would be in constant communication with higher-ups and other departments while my new department was integrated into the company.
 I was also regularly training members of my team and consulting international branches of the company.